nervosnetwork/force-bridge/docs/dapp-user-guide.md

 ## Prepare initial assets

-Use this [faucet](https://gliaswap-faucet-rinkeby.ckbapp.dev/) to claim CKB、ETH and ERC-20 assets.
+Use this [faucet](https://gliaswap-faucet-rinkeby.ckbapp.dev/) to claim CKB、ETH and ERC-20 assets on Testnet.

 > We also need CKB and ETH to pay transaction fee on CKB-Blockchain and Ethereum.